 Plaster Conservation

-The standards for our practice are defined and guided by national and international historic preservation and conservation organizations, including the American Institute for Conservation (AIC), the Secretary of the Interior’s Standards for Historic Preservation, the International Council on Monuments and Sites (ICOMOS), and the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).
+By approaching plaster, decoration, and artwork as an interconnected system, we preserve not just the material, but the full artistic intent.
+All work is guided by established best practices from organizations such as the American Institute for Conservation (AIC), the Secretary of the Interior’s Standards, International Council on Monuments and Sites (ICOMOS), and International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).